Cue Cards Samples with band 8 answers

 Introduction:

-The email is definitely a marvellous invention and has revolutionalised the way we communicate.
+The email is definitely a marvellous invention and has revolutionised the way we communicate.
 Its use is ubiquitous, and the modern world would cease to exist without this technology.
-To give an example, more than 400 billion (yes that's correct) emails are sent every day, and an average office worker receives more than 120 emails a day excluding spam emails.
+To give an example, more than 400 billion (yes, that's correct) emails are sent every day, and an average office worker receives more than 120 emails a day excluding spam emails.
 This topic reminds me of a very important email that I wrote to someone a couple of months ago.

 When it was: